Timing and Spectral Studies of the X-ray Pulsar 2S 1417$-$624 During the Outburst in 2021: Results

-where $N$ is the total number of phase bins, $p_{i}$ is the count rate in the ith phase bin of the pulse profile, and $\Bar{p}$ is the average count rate.
-Fig. \ref{fig:pulse_fraction} shows the variation of rms PF for different energy ranges for which the energy-resolved pulse profile is studied and horizontal bars represent the energy ranges for which the PF is calculated and the vertical bars indicate the corresponding error in measurements.
-The rms PF shows a positive correlation with energy.
+Figure~\ref{fig:pulse_fraction} shows the variation of pulsed fraction for different energy ranges for which the energy-resolved pulse profile is studied.
+The horizontal bars represent the energy ranges for which the PF is calculated, and the vertical bars indicate the corresponding error in measurements.
+We have compared the value of pulse fraction at the same energy ranges with the 2018 and 2021 outbursts.

+We have estimated the pulsed fraction for a few earlier \textit{NICER} observations during the 2018 outburst.
+Table~\ref{tab:log_table} (5th column) summarizes the value of the pulsed fraction.
+The pulsed fraction shows a trend to decrease with an increase in flux.
+The first row of the table corresponds to the 2021 outburst and the rest of the rows are during the 2018 outburst.
+The right-hand side image of Fig.~\ref{fig:PIflux} shows the variation of pulsed fraction with flux.
+This indicates that the pulsed fraction is decreased with an increase in X-ray flux.
+Figure~\ref{fig:freq} shows the evolution of the spin frequency and pulsed flux (12--50~keV) during the outburst of 2021 using Fermi/GBM, which implies that the pulse period of the X-ray pulsar has decreased slowly with time.
+We estimated the spin frequency derivative (as described in Sect.~\ref{sec:obs}), which varied between $\sim $0.8--$1.8\times 10^{-11}\text{ Hz}\,\text{s}^{-1}$ during the outburst (shown in the middle panel of Fig.~\ref{fig:freq}).

 We have studied the evolution of the spectral state of the source during the outburst.
-Fig. \ref{fig:HR} shows the variation of flux using Swift/BAT and MAXI/GSC.
-The bottom panel of Fig. \ref{fig:HR}, shows that the spectral state changes from soft to hard at the time of the rising phase of the outburst, during the time MJD 59210--59250 and hardness ratio reaches a maximum near the peak of the outburst.
-The hardness ratio has started to decrease from MJD 59255 and the state changes from harder to softer.
+Figure~\ref{fig:HR} shows the variation of flux using \textit{Swift}/BAT and \textit{MAXI}/GSC.
+The top panel of Fig.~\ref{fig:HR} shows the variation of hard X-ray flux using BAT (15--50~keV), which indicates that the flux reached a value of $\sim $0.12~crab near the peak of the outburst.
+The middle panel of Fig.~\ref{fig:HR} shows the variation of flux using \textit{MAXI} (2--20~keV), which indicates that the highest flux was $\sim $0.04~crab near the peak of the outburst.
+The bottom panel of Fig.~\ref{fig:HR} shows that the HR varied between 0.1--6 during the outburst.

-Fig. \ref{fig:freq} shows the evolution of the spin frequency and pulsed flux (12--50 keV) during the outburst using Fermi/GBM, which implies that the pulse period of the X-ray pulsar has decreased slowly with time.
-We estimated the spin frequency derivative (as described in section \ref{sec:obs}), which varied between $\sim$0.8--1.8$\times$10$^{-11}$ Hz s$^{-1}$ during the outburst.
+The hardness ratio shows a significant variation during the outburst.
+The HR started to increase during the rising phase (from MJD 59216) and has continued to increase and reached a maximum value of $\sim $6~near the peak of the outburst (MJD 59256), after that the HR started to decrease.
+We have also studied the hardness intensity diagram using \textit{Swift}/BAT and \textit{MAXI} flux.
+Figure~\ref{fig:HID} shows the hardness intensity diagram (HID) for 2S 1417--624 during the outburst.
+The HID shows that there is a sudden turn towards the left above the critical luminosity.
+The low luminosity states are represented by the horizontal branch (HB) and the high luminosity states are shown by the diagonal branch (DB).
+This sudden turn above the critical luminosity implies a state transition from subcritical to supercritical for this source.